OCA/server-tools/auth_signup_verify_email/README.rst

 Verify email at signup
 ======================

-This module was written to extend the functionality of public sign up to force users to provide a valid email address.
+This module extends the functionality of public sign up, and forces users to provide a valid email address.

-To reinforce this requirement, the user will not need to provide a password at sign up, but when logging in later for the first time.
+To achieve this requirement, the user does not need to provide a password at sign up, but when logging in later for the first time.

 Installation